chinamike65/hugo-tuolesi/content/book3/book3en.md

 At the same time, Guan Que Hua Sang, a great siddha in Tibet at that time, also encouraged Master Tsongkhapa.

-In the end, Master Tsongkhapa wrote The Graded Stages of the Path to Enlightenment.
+In the end, Master Tsongkhapa wrote "The Great Treatise on the Stages of the Path of Enlightenment."

-During the time when the master was writing "The Graded Stages of the Path to Enlightenment", Manjushri came in person three times.
+During the time when the master was writing "The Great Treatise on the Stages of the Path of Enlightenment", Manjushri came in person three times.

-It was the first time I came to persuade Master Tsongkhapa to write "The Graded Stages of the Path to Enlightenment".
+It was the first time I came to persuade Master Tsongkhapa to write "The Great Treatise on the Stages of the Path of Enlightenment".

 When he wrote about the meditation and wisdom method of the San Shi Dao, that is, the meditation paramita and the wisdom paramita, the master thought: Now there are too many people without great wisdom, and it is useless to write too much in this part.

 At this time, Manjushri Bodhisattva appeared again and said to Master Tsongkhapa: "If you want to write more deep and broad meditation and wisdom Paramita, it will be of great benefit to all living beings in future generations."

-There are human beings and non-human beings among the disciples who support Master Tsongkhapa's writing "The Graded Stages of the Path to Enlightenment".
+There are human beings and non-human beings among the disciples who support Master Tsongkhapa's writing "The Great Treatise on the Stages of the Path of Enlightenment".

 For example, during the period when the master wrote the Great Treatise, the diet was mainly undertaken by the land gods of the three thousand great thousand worlds, especially the Animaqin, who was a mountain god of Ando Goluo and a Bodhisattva of the Ten Lands.

-5. After Master Tsongkhapa, his family member, wrote the "The Graded Stages of the Path to Enlightenment", countless human beings and non-human beings have been liberated by studying the Great Theory.
+5. After Master Tsongkhapa, his family member, wrote the "The Great Treatise on the Stages of the Path of Enlightenment", countless human beings and non-human beings have been liberated by studying the Great Theory.

-Among them, it is even more difficult to count those who are able to practice both esoteric and esoteric practice and promote Mahayana Buddhism.
+Among them, it is even more difficult to count those who are able to practice both exoteric and esoteric practice and promote Mahayana Buddhism.

 Among the disciples of the master, not to mention those who have attained ordinary achievements, are those who are proficient in the essentials of the Tripitaka, and those who have completed the three disciplines of precepts, concentration, and wisdom, and those who have practised intensively in the three ways of spirituality and the second stage of Tantric Buddhism, are like the stars in the night sky, innumerable.

 Among them, Gyaltsab Je, Kedrub Je, Zhaba Jianshen, Jamyang Choje,  Jamchen Choje (Daci Dharma King), Gyu Sherab-sengge (Hui Shishi), Gyelwa Gendun-drub and others.

-Gyaltsab Je and Kedrub Je inherited the throne of Master Tsongkhapa and ascended to Ganden Tripa (the head of Ganden Monastery, that is, the Dharma King of Yellow Sect.), which laid the foundation of Gelugpa School.
+Gyaltsab Je and Kedrub Je inherited the throne of Master Tsongkhapa and ascended to Ganden Tripa (the head of Ganden Monastery, that is, the Dharma King of Yellow Hat school), which laid the foundation of Gelugpa School.

 They were the two most outstanding disciples who carried forward the teachings of Master Tsongkhapa.